 The National Book Critics Circle Presents Honorée Fanonne Jeffers and Namwali Serpell, Moderated by Jane Ciabattari

 Namwali Serpell was born in Lusaka.
-Her first novel, The Old Drift, won the Anisfield Wolf award, the Arthur C. Clarke Award, the Grand Prix des Associations Litterarires Prize, and the L.A.
-Times Art Seidenbaum Award for First Fiction.
+Her first novel, The Old Drift, won the Anisfield Wolf award, the Arthur C. Clarke Award, the Grand Prix des Associations Litterarires Prize, and the Los Angeles Times Art Seidenbaum Award for First Fiction.
 She is a co-recipient of a 2020 Windham Campbell Prize for fiction.
-She is author of Seven Modes of Uncertainty, a book of literary criticism, and Stranger Faces, a finalist for the NBCC award for criticism.
+She is the author of Seven Modes of Uncertainty, a book of literary criticism, and Stranger Faces, a finalist for the NBCC award for criticism.
 She is a professor of English at Harvard University.

 Jane Ciabattari, author of the short story collection Stealing the Fire/em>, is a former National Book Critics Circle president (and current NBCC vice president/events), and a member of the Writers Grotto.
 Her reviews, interviews, and cultural criticism have appeared in NPR, BBC Culture, New York Times Book Review, The Guardian, Bookforum, Paris Review, The Washington Post, Boston Globe, and the Los Angeles Times, among other publications.